import numpy as np

 """

-Calculate time derivatives of latent variables given the time derivatives of the input variables
+Calculate time derivatives of latent variables given time derivatives of the inputs.

 Parameters